PX4/PX4-user_guide/en/peripherals/remote_id.md

 Remote ID devices can be connected to any free/unused serial port on the flight controller.
 Most commonly they are connected directly to the `TELEM2` port (if it is not being use for some other purpose) as this is already configured for MAVLink "by default".

+### Holybro Remote ID Module

+The [Holybro Remote ID Module](https://holybro.com/products/remote-id) can be connected using the serial port (DroneCAN cannot be used in PX4 v1.14).
+It come with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers such as the Pixhwak 6C/6X or Cube Orange.

+The module come preinstalled with recent [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) firmware.
+The [User Guide](https://docs.holybro.com/radio/remote-id) explains how you can config and update firmware via the web interface, if needed.

 ### Cube ID